-- 343 [JOUR 343].
+- \343 [JOUR 343].
 Editorial Writing and Its Function in the Media.
 Prerequisite: Communication 151.
-Practice in writing editorials and news analyses, review of opinion/editorial policies, editorial pages, broadcast editorials, and advertorials.
-The course is a Mass Communication and Journalism elective. - 344 [JOUR 342].
+Practice in writing editorials and news analyses, review of opinion/editorial policies, editorial pages, broadcast editorials, and advertorials. - \344 [JOUR 342].
 Feature Writing.
 Credit 3 hours.
 Prerequisite: Communication 151.
-Developing and writing human interest and in-depth articles.
-The course is a Mass Communication and Journalism elective. - 353 [JOUR 311, COMM 252].
+Developing and writing human interest and in-depth articles. - \353 [JOUR 311, COMM 252].
 History of Mass Communication.
 Credit 3 hours.
 Prerequisite: Communication 159.
-A lecture course emphasizing the development of print and broadcast media in America.
-The course is a Mass Communication and Journalism elective. - 354.
+A lecture course emphasizing the development of print and broadcast media in America - \354.
 Broadcast Copywriting, Sales, and Promotion.
 Credit 3 hours.
 Prerequisite: Communication 151 and 159.
 Writing of commercial and public service spot announcements; design of broadcast sales and promotion campaigns.
-Course will include designing a broadcast campaign for a local merchant.
-The course is a Mass Communication and Journalism elective. - 357 [355].
+The course will include designing a broadcast campaign for a local merchant. - \357 [355].
 Television Production.
 Credit 3 hours.
 Prerequisites: Communication 151, 159 and 256.
 A study of the techniques used in basic studio operations.
-The course will concentrate on the use of equipment, using actual hands-on experience in television studio production.
+The course will concentrate on the use of equipment, providing actual hands-on experience in television studio production.
 Students will study in all areas of production skills dealing with the major formats in programming.
 Six hours of lecture/laboratory per week.
-Academic support fee: \$15.00. - 359.
+Academic support fee: \$15.00. - \359.
 Broadcast Journalism.
 Credit 3 hours.
 Prerequisite: Communication 151 and 159.
 The study and practice of news gathering and writing for radio and television.
-Academic support fee: \$15.00.
-The course is a Mass Communication and Journalism elective. - 360.
+Academic support fee: \$15.00. - \360.
 Film History.
 Credit 3 hours.
-A study of the history of film as commerce and as art from the beginning to the present.
-Laboratory Fee: \$15.00.
-The course is a Mass Communication and Journalism elective. - 371.
+A study of the history of film as commerce and as art.
+Laboratory Fee: \$15.00. - 371.
 Nonverbal Communication.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
-A course designed to explore the various theories of and approaches to nonverbal communication. - 373.
+A course designed to explore the various theories of and approaches to nonverbal communication. - \373.
 Film Criticism.
 Credit 3 hours.
 Prerequisite: English 102 or 122H.
 A study of the basic elements of film appreciation with detailed analysis of specific films.
 This course is cross-listed as English 373 and may be taken only once for credit.
-Laboratory Fee: \$15.00.
-The course is a Mass Communication and Journalism elective.
+Laboratory Fee: \$15.00. - 375.
+Health Communication.
+Credit 3 hours.
+Prerequisite: Junior standing or permission of instructor.
+Health Communication is an emerging specialty in the field of communication.
+The study is concerned with human interaction in the health care process. - 378.
+Family Communication.
+Credit 3 hours.
+Prerequisite: Communication 215.
+Examines the role of communication within marriage and other family relationships.